Course Date: October 9 – October 19, 2017

 Tuition/Room and Board: All costs covered by funding agency

-Directors: Gaudenz Danuser, University of Texas Southwestern Medical Center and Harvard Medical School; Khuloud Jaqaman, University of Texas Southwestern Medical Center; Steve Altschuler, Pharmaceutical Chemistry at University of California, San Francisco and Lani Wu, Pharmaceutical Chemistry at University of California, San Francisco
+Directors: Gaudenz Danuser, University of Texas Southwestern Medical Center and Harvard Medical School; Khuloud Jaqaman, University of Texas Southwestern Medical Center; Steve Altschuler, Pharmaceutical Chemistry at University of California, San Francisco; Lani Wu, Pharmaceutical Chemistry at University of California, San Francisco; and Hunter Elliott, Harvard Medical School, Boston

-Scope: Recent advances in fluorescence microscopy have enabled unprecedented progress in cellular and developmental biology.
+Scope: Advances in fluorescence microscopy have enabled unprecedented progress in cellular and developmental biology.
 Imaging has become a component of nearly every cell-biological investigation at all scales, from single molecules to whole tissues, and research modalities, from reconstitution experiments to genome-wide screening;

 However, these fast-paced developments in imaging technology have remained unmatched by developments in image analysis software.
 Most of the published image data in biology are still processed by hand and interpreted by qualitative visual inspection.